dokku/dokku-nats/README.md

 dokku nats:app-links <app>
 ```

-List all nats services that are linked to the 'playground' app.
+List all nats services that are linked to the `playground` app.

 ```shell
 dokku nats:app-links playground